chethanshettycr/Museum-Of-Candy/README.md

 <img align="center" alt="Preview" src="https://github.com/user-attachments/assets/fce901bc-b965-40dd-ada1-e9d50681dfae">

 ## How to View Locally?
-- **Download as a ZIP File**: Click on the green "Code" button and select "Download ZIP".
+- **Download as a ZIP File**: Click on the "Code" button and select "Download ZIP".
 - Extract the ZIP file to your desired location.
 - Open the index.html file in any modern web browser to view the project.
+- Ensure all files remain in the same directory as shown in above folder.